 The Natural Beef Standards was launched in Paraguay with active support from Solidaridad for the ARP, the main producer association in the country.
 Cattle ranchers who raise cattle with natural grasses, free of hormones and antibiotics as well as within protected forest corridors, have now organized codes of conduct and guides adapted to the local situation and regulations in Paraguay.
-The Rural Horizons tool developed by Solidaridad is helping producers in self-assessment and continual improvement.
+Producers used Solidaridad’s continual improvement tool to self-assess their practices and plan improvements.

 By engaging with leading companies in the region, Solidaridad and the Sustainable Trade Initiative (IDH) increased the supply of soy produced in 2014 under several systems of sustainable management by 1.6 million metric tons, covering a total of 845,262 hectares.
 This confirms that a change of mindset in producers can drive bottom-up market transformation.